 Growing up, we never used the more conventional baking powder as a leavening agent for our cake recipes.

-But I also love how fermented yeast adds a noticeable, albeit delicate own unique taste that improves the overall flavor.
+But fermented yeast also adds a noticeable, albeit delicate, unique taste that improves the overall flavor.

 A yeast cake also holds its moisture better and can be stored longer on the counter without drying out too quickly.